Lion Air Flight 610: FAA warnings

-On 25 October 2019, after the release of the Final Report by NTSC, FAA revoked the repair certification of Florida-based Xtra Aerospace LLC, which fixed an AOA sensor suspected of contributing to the crash.
+On 25 October 2019, after the release of the Final Report by NTSC, the FAA revoked the repair certification of Florida-based Xtra Aerospace LLC, which fixed an AoA sensor suspected of contributing to the crash.

 Pilot concerns

 During difference training, pilots of American Airlines and Southwest Airlines converting from earlier Boeing 737 Next Generation models to the 737 MAX were not informed of the MCAS linked to the fatal crash, leaving them concerned that they were possibly untrained with respect to other differences.
-In November 2018, Aviation Week reviewed the 737 MAX flight crew operations manual and found that it did not mention the MCAS.
+In November 2018, Aviation Week reviewed the 737 MAX flight-crew operations manual and found that it did not mention the MCAS.
 American Airlines' Allied Pilots Association and Southwest Airlines Pilots' Association were also caught unaware.
 The Wall Street Journal reported that Boeing had "decided against disclosing more details to cockpit crews due to concerns about inundating average pilots with too much information."